Sunday, March 24, 2013

 Is it chokeberry or chokecherry?

 Black chokeberry is one of the common names for Aronia melanocarpa.
 The name “chokeberry” can easily be misunderstood or misread as the word “chokecherry.”
-Chokecherry is the common name for a different plant -- Prunus virginiana.
-In fact, the two plants are only distantly related within the Rosaceae or rose family.
-They have some similarities and many differences.
+Chokecherry is the common name for a different plant -- .
+In fact, the two plants are only distantly related within the Rosaceae or rose family of plants.
+These two species have some similarities but many differences.
 For example, chokecherry has toxicity issues but chokeberry does not.

 Sunday, March 13, 2011